Azure/Azure-Sentinel/DataConnectors/AzureFunctionsManualDeployment.md

 	NOTE: You will need to [prepare VS code](https://docs.microsoft.com/azure/azure-functions/functions-create-first-function-python#prerequisites) for Azure function development.

-	Download the Azure Function App file.
+	Download the Azure Function App file .
 Extract archive to your local development computer.

 	- Start VS Code.
 Choose File in the main menu and select Open Folder.